 In August, following Conservative chancellor Nigel Lawson’s tax-cutting boom, inflation touches double figures.
 But when recession bites, it falls below 5 per cent again.

 After the financial crash, prices fall to -0.5 per cent.
 Instead of mass unemployment, the crisis is absorbed by workers taking pay cuts, or moving to precarious “gig economy” jobs.

-In October, as energy prices soar, inflation reaches 6 per cent for the first time since April 1991.
+In the wake of surging energy prices, annual inflation enters double figures for the first time since 1991.